Cosmic39/Cosmo-NetSentinal/README.md

-# 🛡️ Cosmo NetSentinel
+# 🛡️ Cosmo NetSentinel (Public EXE)

 **Cosmo NetSentinel** is a lightweight, GUI-based network monitoring and diagnostic tool built with Python and Tkinter.
-It provides an intuitive interface for performing common networking tasks such as device scanning, connection checks, speed measurement, and more.
+This public repository provides the **ready-to-use executable** so you can run the application on Windows without installing Python or accessing the source code.

 ---